 Prepare for STAT workshops

 Increase your chances of getting into UniSA by attending one of our Prepare for STAT workshops.
 The full day workshop enables you to develop confidence in sitting the STAT by providing you with strategies to maximise your results.
-Contact Future Student Enquiries for further details.Enquire Now
+Our next workshops will be held in October and November.Book Now

 Book a 1:1 appointment